-This method performs the repository wide search using multi-threaded scan; see page 339 for a description. findObjectsLargerThan:limit: uses one thread and a CPU limit of 100%, so it may have some impact, particularly on smaller host systems, and may take some time to complete.
+This method performs the repository wide search using multi-threaded scan; see page 337 for a description. findObjectsLargerThan:limit: uses two threads and a CPU limit of 100%, so it may have some impact, particularly on smaller host systems, and may take some time to complete.